Skip to main content

 }

-The parsing process (Decode) is the reverse of the encoding process: byte[] => JSON String => JSONObject => Message object
+Decoding process is the inverse of encoding: byte[] => JSON String => JSONObject => Message object

 public MyTextContent(byte[] data) {